MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess

 We start by discussing the results of the simplified sterile neutrino model, which assumes the backgrounds to be independent of the sterile neutrino parameters.
-This simplified model is parametrized by a squared-mass difference $\Delta m^2_{41}$ and an effective mixing angle $\sin^2 2\theta_{\mu e}\equiv 4|U_{e 4}U_{\mu4}|^2$ with $U$ the leptonic mixing matrix. \Cref{fig:sterile_constraint} presents the results of our analyses of MicroBooNE's inclusive and CCQE channels in blue and orange, respectively, at 3$\sigma$ C.L.
+This simplified model is parametrized by a squared-mass difference $\Delta m^2_{41}$ and an effective mixing angle $\sin^2 2\theta_{\mu e}\equiv 4|U_{e 4}U_{\mu4}|^2$ with $U$ the leptonic mixing matrix.

+\Cref{fig:sterile_constraint} presents the results of our analyses of MicroBooNE's Inclusive and CCQE channels in blue and orange, respectively, at 3$\sigma$ C.L.
+We first note that the Inclusive analysis has more constraining power than the CCQE analysis.
+This can be traced back to the detection efficiencies, which for the MiniBooNE and MicroBooNE CCQE analyses decrease at large energies, while in the Inclusive MicroBooNE analysis they stay constant.
+As sterile neutrinos predict a non-negligible excess at high energies, the Inclusive analysis is more powerful.

-While MicroBooNE data disfavors part of the region preferred by MiniBooNE, we find that there is still a large viable fraction of the parameter space, even within the $1\sigma$ preferred region of MiniBooNE.
-We find it unlikely that future MicroBooNE results will significantly improve on this, even though MicroBooNE has only analyzed about half of their data set, because of a deficit in their Inclusive data that generates more sensitivity than expected (\textit{c.f.} \cref{fig:nue_excess_shape}, this could be due to an underfluctuation in the data or to background mismodelling).
+As we see from \cref{fig:sterile_constraint}, MicroBooNE data, at $3\sigma$ CL, disfavor part of the region preferred by MiniBooNE at the same CL.
+Nevertheless, we find that there is still a large viable fraction of the parameter space, even within $1\sigma$ CL preferred region of MiniBooNE.
+We find it unlikely that future MicroBooNE results will significantly improve on this, even though MicroBooNE has only analyzed about half of their data set, because of a deficit in their Inclusive data that generates more sensitivity than expected (\textit{cf.} \cref{fig:nue_excess_shape} and the Supplemental Material; this could be due to an underfluctuation in the data or to background mismodeling).
 This highlights the importance of searching for sterile neutrinos with the three SBN detectors --- SBND, MicroBooNE, and ICARUS --- which will probe the full $2\sigma$ region preferred by MiniBooNE with less dependence on the neutrino cross section and flux.